 I’ve just published my second short story this month, An Honest Day’s Work.

-It is available at the moment for free on Smashwords, with other notable retailers—such as Amazon, Kobo, iBooks, and Barnes & Noble—coming soon.
+It is available at the moment on Smashwords, with other notable retailers—such as Amazon, Kobo, iBooks, and Barnes & Noble—coming soon.
 Check the books page for updates.
-There I will link to all major retailers who carry this short story for $0.
+There I will link to all major retailers who carry this short story for 99 cents.

 Clocking in at close to 6,000 words, this is the second short story I’ve set in the fictional town of Wakefield.